Dianedylan/Mangata-Invoicing/README.md

 # Mangata-Invoicing

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29 and Node.js v14.20.

 ## Development server